 For over thirty years, Calligaris examined thousands of individuals, and discovered that the system of coordinates and points on the skin of the human body evoked reproducible effects.
 He proved that everybody could be stimulated to enhance clairvoyance, clairaudience, and precognition and retrocognition, the same way that we learn writing or mathematical calculations.

-reflect the higher intelligence and to produce an echo of the vital vibrations
+intelligence and to produce an echo of the vital vibrations of the universe.

 He believed that our brain just may be a concave mirror for the Universal Consciousness.
 Of course, there were many people who did not like to hear all of this, and more than once Calligaris was 'dumped' by the academic community, as well as by the Church.
 In 1928, he was repudiated in the Academy of Science of Udine, where he was labeled a crank.
 He lost his professional seat in the University, the title of medical doctor, his professional card, and the license for his hospital.
 He eventually developed a heart condition and diabetes, most likely due to his sorrows.